 6. Transfers outside of the UK and Europe

 Your information will only be stored within the UK and EEA, with the exception of some data (such as the IP address of your computer, and websites you have visited) collected via the Cookies on our website which is stored in the USA.
 You will always have the option to consent to these Cookies when you visit the website.

 We review our data retention periods regularly and will only hold personal data for as long as is necessary for the relevant activity, or as required by law (we may be legally required to hold some types of information), or as set out in any relevant contract we have with the individual.

-We will generally keep information for the minimum periods set out in our Data Protection Policy.
+We will generally keep information for the minimum periods set out in our Data Retention Policy, which is available here.

 The accuracy of the personal data we hold is important to us.
 Please help us keep our records updated by telling us about any changes to your personal and/or contact details by calling our Customer Advice Team on 0131 554 0403 or emailing email@example.com.

-Any questions about this notice should be sent to Heather Kiteley, Director of Finance & Corporate Services, at firstname.lastname@example.org or at our registered office: 108 Constitution Street, Leith, Edinburgh, EH6 6AZ.
+Any questions about this notice should be sent, in the first instance, to Heather Kiteley, Director of Finance & Corporate Services, at firstname.lastname@example.org or at our registered office: 108 Constitution Street, Leith, Edinburgh, EH6 6AZ.